backstage/backstage/contrib/docs/tutorials/help-im-behind-a-corporate-proxy.md

 If the protocol is `http`, you will need to set `backend.csp.upgrade-insecure-requests` to `false` as well.

-The app port must proxy websocket connections in order to make hot reloading work.
+The app port must proxy web socket connections in order to make hot reloading work.